daz4126/Nanny-State/README.md

 }
 ```

-Even though, outwardly, this example looks identical to the previous one, we are now showing properties of the `State` in the `View`.
-These properties are bound to the view and it will automatically update to reflect any changes in the state.
-In this example we are inserting the value of the state object's 'name' property into the `<h1>` element.
+Even though, outwardly, this example looks identical to the previous one, it's different behind the scenes because we are inserting the value of the state object's 'name' property into the `<h1>` element.

 You can this code on [CodePen](https://codepen.io/daz4126/pen/jOYeqoN).

-Our next job is to make the example dynamic.
-First of all we'll add a button to the view:
+Our next job is to make the view dynamic.
+Let's start by adding a button:

 ```javascript
 const View = state =>